Tutorial

 Frictionless validation

-The metadata generated above, and saved in the json file vulcan.package.json
+The metadata generated above, and saved in the json file french.package.json

 can now be used to validate the dataset using frictionless.
 Frictionless should have been installed as a dependency when you installed paralex